Club EQ Challenge 3 inch blocks

 December Club EQ

-Barb Vlack, Quilting Heroine and EQ Guru, has announced the December ClubEQ challenge and it is perfect for Inklingoists!
+Barb Vlack, Quilting Heroine and EQ Guru, has announced the December ClubEQ challenge, and it is perfect for Inklingoists!

 Design to Size